 Oh yes!
 Some dog breeds are much more predisposed to barking than others.
 Try to be patient if your dog is among the breeds that are prone to excessive barking:

 We humans like to overcomplicate things sometimes.
 Barking is as natural to dogs as talking is to us!
 If your dog barks incessantly, though, it may be time for a chance.

-Don’t try to eliminate your dog’s barking entirely.
-Rather, see if you can bring it down to an acceptable level.
-Be sure to give your dog enough attention, exercise, and social time…and see if things don’t work themselves out on their own.
+Don't try to eliminate your dog's barking entirely.
+Rather than trying to stop excessive barking, see if you can bring it down to an acceptable level.
+Be sure to give your dog enough attention, exercise, and social time…and see if things don't work themselves out on their own.